 As a manager in the Targeting organization, Bakos’ action arm was quite often the Special Forces teams and the CIA’s targeting teams set up to meet their unique requirements for ‘high value, actionable’ intelligence.
 Their targeting work focused on compiling “intelligence” collected holistically to create “targeting packages” against specific individuals and organizations vs. whack-a-mole targeting.
 Unlike previous wars, traditional tactical battlefield intelligence wasn’t always actionable, intel had to be rooted out from multiple sources and pieced together.
 It is here that Bakos’ unique skill set thrived in mining and interpreting these non-traditional pieces of “intelligence” that eventually played a major role in capturing the most wanted man in history.

-Up next, Bakos is penning a book that will take readers from her hometown farm in Montana to the halls of Langley and the battlefields of Baghdad as the first female CIA targeting agent to enter the war zone.
+Up next, Bakos will release The Targeter: My Life in the CIA, on the Hunt for the Godfather of ISIS, a book that will take readers from her hometown farm in Montana to the halls of Langley and the battlefields of Baghdad as the first female CIA targeting agent to enter the war zone.

 "We heard really great feedback regarding Nada’s presentation.
 Everything ran smoothly and the presentation was especially intriguing. "- Fifth Third Securities